zabbix/zabbix/src/go/plugins/memcached/README.md

     memcached.ping[Prod]
     memcached.ping[Test]

-*Note*: sessions names are case-sensitive, the first letter of a name must be upper-cased.
+*Note*: sessions names are case-sensitive.

 ## Supported keys
 **memcached.ping[\<commonParams\>]** — Tests if a connection is alive or not.